EFeru/hoverboard-sideboard-hack-STM/README.md

 ## Example Variants

 This firmware offers currently these variants (selectable in [platformio.ini](/platformio.ini) or [config.h](/Inc/config.h)):
-- **VARIANT_DEBUG**: In this variant the user can interact with sideboard by sending commands via a Serial Monitor to observe and check the capabilities of the sideboard.
+- **VARIANT_DEBUG**: In this variant the user can interact with sideboard by sending commands via a Serial Monitor to observe and check the capabilities of the sideboard
+- **VARIANT_HOVERCAR**: This variant can be used for Hovercar build.
+An RC receiver with iBUS protocol can be connected to the AUX serial Rx pin (see [schematic](#wiring-ibus-receiver))
-- **VARIANT_HOVERBOARD**: In this variant the sideboard is communicating with the mainboard of a hoverboard using the [FOC firmware repository](https://github.com/EmanuelFeru/hoverboard-firmware-hack-FOC).
+- **VARIANT_HOVERBOARD**: In this variant the sideboard is communicating with the mainboard of a hoverboard using the [FOC firmware repository](https://github.com/EmanuelFeru/hoverboard-firmware-hack-FOC)

 Of course the firmware can be further customized for other needs or projects.